warp5tw/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

     * Please disable the proxy setting for this test if it's configured.
     * Launch a browser in your workstation and navigate to https://192.168.0.2.
-    * By pass the secure warning and continue to the website.
+    * Bypass the secure warning and continue to the website.
     * Enter the BMC Username and Password (defaults: **root/0penBmc**).
     * You will see the OpenBMC management screen.
     * Click `Server control` at the left side of the OpenBMC management screen.